worace/coinage/topics/public_private_crypto.markdown

 ![Top Secret][spy-vs-spy]

-There's a lot of interesting stuff to read about in the history of cryptography, but one over-arching trend we can see is a grudging march toward heavy reliance on randomness.
+There's a lot of interesting stuff to read about in the history of cryptography, but one over-arching trend we can see is a grudging march toward reliance on randomness.
 The problem, it turns out, is that human language is very _un_-random.
-Each language has very distinct observable patterns -- in English, for example, we tend to use a lot of vowels, especially "a" and "e" -- and over the years code-breakers were constantly able to use these tendencies to crack into messages.
+Each language has very distinct observable patterns -- in English, for example, we tend to use a lot of vowels, especially "a" and "e" -- and code-breakers are able to use these tendencies to crack encrypted messages.
 This was especially easy given our tendency to use predictable or formulaic encryption schemes -- rotate letters of the alphabet according to the offsets of a sweetheart's name, a birthdate, etc.

 Over time, cryptographers had to accept that the only way to reliably encrypt something is to use true randomness to thoroughly scramble a message.
 This is best embodied in one of the few encryption schemes believed to be truly unbreakable -- the [One-Time Pad][otp].

-__A One-Time Pad:__
+__Some one-time pads were very small:__

 ![One-Time Pad][otp]